EwenG/replique.el/README.md

 - To update one of *#{:verbose :warnings :compiler-stats :language-in :language-out :closure-warnings}* compiler options, **from a clj REPL**: `(replique.interactive/set-cljs-compiler-opt :verbose true)`

 Replique only manages development builds.
 For production builds, I would recommend using a custom script, a lein plugin (such as [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild)) or any other existing solution.

+### Using external javascript libraries

+Replique does not expose the Clojurescript compiler options related to using javascript libraries ([:foreign-libs](https://github.com/clojure/clojurescript/wiki/Compiler-Options#foreign-libs) and [:libs](https://github.com/clojure/clojurescript/wiki/Compiler-Options#libs)).
+The recommended way to deal with external libraries when using Replique is to use [cljsjs](https://github.com/clojure/clojurescript/wiki/Dependencies#cljsjs).

 ### Other considerations when using the browser REPL